ctfs/write-ups-2014/hack-lu-ctf-2014/barmixer-bot/README.md

 ## Write-up

 In the `#hacklu-saloon` channel on Freenode is a bot with operator privileges named `barmixer-bot` (later `barmixing-bot`).
+Let’s send him a private message:

 ```
-22:32:57 <mathiasbynens> !help
+13:36 <mathiasbynens> !help
-22:32:58 <barmixing-bot> Send messages to the bot or the channel starting with an exclamation mark.
+13:36 <barmixing-bot> Send messages to the bot or the channel starting with an exclamation mark.
 Known commands are list, status, karma, math, base64, base64d, rot13, ping, hack, request, list
-22:33:32 <mathiasbynens> !list
+13:36 <mathiasbynens> !list
-22:33:33 <barmixing-bot> Not implemented ;-)
+13:36 <barmixing-bot> Not implemented ;-)
-22:33:34 <mathiasbynens> !status
+13:36 <mathiasbynens> !status
-22:33:35 <barmixing-bot> My name is barmixing-bot, my uptime is 3 hours 7 minutes and 18 seconds.
+13:36 <barmixing-bot> My name is barmixing-bot, my uptime is 3 hours 7 minutes and 18 seconds.
 I am on the following channels: #hacklu-saloon, #hacklu-secret-channel
 ```

 That `#hacklu-secret-channel` sure looks interesting.
 Sadly it’s not possible to just `/join` it, as it’s an invite-only channel.